-- Review of Board size and composition - Assessment of the necessary and desirable competencies of Board members - Review of Board, Managing Director and other executive succession plans - Evaluation of the performance and contributions of Board members - Recommendations for the appointment and removal of directors - Review of the remuneration framework for the non-executive directors - Review of the Group's executive remuneration and incentive policies and schemes - Review of Managing Director and other executives remuneration packages - Review of Managing Director and other executives performance objectives - Evaluation of Managing Director performance against objectives - Review of Managing Director and other executive development plans - Review of the Group's recruitment, retention and termination policies and procedures - Review of the Group's superannuation arrangements - Review of the Group's overall remuneration budget - Review of the annual Remuneration Report for inclusion in the Directors' Report - Approval of engagement of external remuneration consultants - Review of Diversity Policy and assessing progress against measurable objectives - Reporting to the Board on the Committee's role and responsibilities covering all the functions in its charter
+- Review of Board size and composition - Assessment of the necessary and desirable competencies of Board members - Review of Chairman, Board, Managing Director and other executive succession plans - Evaluation of the performance and contributions of Board members - Recommendations for the appointment and removal of directors - Review of the remuneration framework for the non-executive directors - Review of the Group's executive remuneration and incentive policies and schemes - Review of Managing Director and other executives' remuneration packages - Review of Managing Director and other executives' performance objectives - Evaluation of Managing Director performance against objectives - Review of Managing Director and other executive development plans - Review of the Group's recruitment, retention and termination policies and procedures - Review of the Group's superannuation arrangements

+- Review of the Group's overall remuneration budget - Review of the annual Remuneration Report for inclusion in the Directors' Report - Approval of engagement of external remuneration consultants - Review of Diversity Policy and assessing progress against measurable objectives - Reporting to the Board on the Committee's role and responsibilities covering all the functions in its charter

 In performing its responsibilities, the Nomination and Remuneration Committee receives appropriate advice from independent external advisers.
-During the year, the Nomination and Remuneration Committee engaged the services of Guerdon Associates to provide market benchmarking data to assist with the FY18 executive remuneration review.
+During July 2018, the Nomination and Remuneration Committee obtained market benchmarking data from an independent remuneration consultant for the FY19 executive remuneration review.
+The Board also engaged an independent remuneration consultant during FY19 to review the executive remuneration structure comprising all elements of executive remuneration.
+The key changes from the review will be implemented during FY20 and are outlined in the FY19 Remuneration Report.